Our statement of curriculum intent

 Years 7, 8 and 9 have a broad and balanced curriculum, allowing pupils to develop skills and knowledge across a wide range of subjects.
 In years 10 and 11, pupils specialise in subjects which will provide them with a springboard to further education, employment and training.

-Pupils study the National Curriculum in English, maths, science, history, geography, French, music, art, catering, design & technology, textiles, ICT, dance, drama and PE.
+Pupils study the National Curriculum in English (inc. drama), maths, science, history, geography, French, music, art & textiles, design & technology, food technology, ICT, and PE (inc. dance).
 The hours per cycle given to each subject is laid out in the table below.

 |Subject||Teaching Hours - 50 Period|